|

 (dusty) miller who joined the nzsc/federal line in 1953. we trained

-and lodged at kew gardens, alongwith bruce robertson and brian risdale.
+london and lodged at kew gardens, alongwith bruce robertson and

-it would be great to make contact again after all these years.
+brian risdale. it would be great to make contact again after all

 |